louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 ### KDOQI US commentary on the 2017 KDIGO clinical practice guideline update for the diagnosis, evaluation, prevention, and Treatment of chronic kidney disease-mineral and bone Disorder (CKD-MBD) [^43803a97].
 American Journal of Kidney Diseases (2017).
 Medium credibility.

-Treatment of CKD-MBD: Calcium levels—Recommendation “4.1.3: In adult patients with CKD G3a-G5D, we suggest avoiding hypercalcemia (2C).
-In children with CKD G3a-G5D, we suggest maintaining serum calcium in the age-appropriate normal range (2C).”
-The commentary notes that “Recommendation 4.1.3 maintains the prior suggestion to avoid hypercalcemia, but with regard to hypocalcemia, there is now a change from the 2009 recommendation.”
+Treatment of CKD-MBD: Calcium levels — Recommendation "4.1.3: In adult patients with CKD G3a-G5D, we suggest avoiding hypercalcemia (2C).
+In children with CKD G3a-G5D, we suggest maintaining serum calcium in the age-appropriate normal range (2C)."
+The commentary notes that "Recommendation 4.1.3 maintains the prior suggestion to avoid hypercalcemia, but with regard to hypocalcemia, there is now a change from the 2009 recommendation."

 ---

 ### The American Association of Endocrine Surgeons guidelines for the definitive surgical management of thyroid disease in adults [^b10be6bd].
 AAES (2020).
 High credibility.

-American Association of Endocrine Surgeons (AAES) postoperative hypocalcemia—Recommendation 60 states: “To prevent and/or manage postoperative symptoms of hypocalcemia following total or completion thyroidectomy, a strategy for calcium and/or vitamin D supplementation should be considered.
-(Strong recommendation, moderate-quality evidence).”
-Permanent hypoparathyroidism is defined by ongoing supplementation needs: “Permanent hypoparathyroidism is defined by a requirement for calcium and/or calcitriol 6 months following thyroidectomy; when measured off calcitriol, the PTH level is usually low or undetectable.”
-Reported incidence from a systematic review is: “A 2014 systematic review of 115 studies of thyroidectomy reported a median transient hypocalcemia rate of 27% (range 19%–38%), and median permanent hypoparathyroidism rate of 1% (range 0%–3%).”
+American Association of Endocrine Surgeons (AAES) postoperative hypocalcemia — Recommendation 60 states: "To prevent and/or manage postoperative symptoms of hypocalcemia following total or completion thyroidectomy, a strategy for calcium and/or vitamin D supplementation should be considered.
+(Strong recommendation, moderate-quality evidence)."
+Permanent hypoparathyroidism is defined by ongoing supplementation needs: "Permanent hypoparathyroidism is defined by a requirement for calcium and/or calcitriol 6 months following thyroidectomy; when measured off calcitriol, the PTH level is usually low or undetectable."
+Reported incidence from a systematic review is: "A 2014 systematic review of 115 studies of thyroidectomy reported a median transient hypocalcemia rate of 27% (range 19%–38%), and median permanent hypoparathyroidism rate of 1% (range 0%–3%)."

 ---